LuizGOCunha/rpa_challenge/README.md

 Based on that it createds a dict from each article that can be acessed using the attribute .parsed_info

 PROBLEMS:
 - New York Times create sections dynamically, which means my dictionary approached has been made invalid.
-Possible solution: Make the system separate sections by order, instead of name.
+Solution: Altered the system to get a number instead of a string, the number is used in a list of possible sections